 - American Heart Association Scientist Development Award (National Center)

 - University of California Davis, Research Insurance Grant to Promote Extramural Funding

 - American Physiological Society Travel Award

 - University of California Davis, Genome Center Proteomics Core Faculty Pilot Project

-- PTX 202: Principles of Pharmacology and Toxicology--Cellular and Molecular Basis of Drug Action (graduate course)
+- PTX 202: Principles of Pharmacology and Toxicology II--Cellular and Molecular Basis of Drug Action (Graduate Course)

 - HPH493/SUR493: Special Study Module for M4 students: Care of Critically Ill Surgical Patient: Use of Physiological Principles